Breast milk from other moms can transmit germs, viruses, and diseases, which is why it needs to be screened before donation.

 Milk banking process

 Any donor mother must undergo the mentioned screening which must be repeated every six months.
-Mothers who smoke, drink or are taking medications are not accepted.
+Mothers who smoke, drink, or takes medications are not accepted.
 Those taking over-the-counter medications are temporarily excluded during the period of the medication.
 Once accepted as a donor, a mother is taught the techniques for safe collection and storage of her milk.
 She may express one extra feeding or multiple feeds per day.

 Think again before accepting milk from others

 Are you considering feeding your baby with donated breast milk?
 You should know that there are possible health and safety risks for the baby.
-The risks for the baby may include exposure to infectious diseases like HIV, chemical contaminants like some illegal drugs, and some prescription drugs, which might be in a poorly screened human milk.
-Besides, if the donated milk is not handled and stored properly, it could.
+These risks include exposure to infectious diseases like HIV, chemical contaminants from drug use, or toxins from prescription drugs.
+All of which result from poorly screened and handled donated milk.